Trump says Afghanistan peace talks with Taliban are 'dead'

 Until this weekend, there had been steadily mounting expectations of a deal that would see the United States draw down troop levels in Afghanistan.
 In return, the Taliban would offer security guarantees to keep extremist groups out.

-But then on Saturday, Trump revealed that he had canceled an unprecedented meeting between the Taliban and himself at storied Camp David, near Washington.
+But then on Saturday, Trump revealed that he had canceled an unprecedented meeting between the Taliban and himself at storied Camp David.

-He said this was in retaliation for the killing of a US soldier by the Taliban last week.
+He said this was in retaliation for the killing of a US soldier by the Taliban in a huge Kabul bomb blast last week.

 The cancelation -- announced on Twitter -- was the first time most Americans learned that such a dramatic meeting was even planned.